aicjofs/zclassic-swing-wallet-ui/README.md

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWallet.png "Main Window")

 ### Announcement about ZCash release 1.0
+ZCash has been released.
+The latest version of the ZCash Desktop GUI wallet has undergone basic tests with it and it works.
+Users who encounter issues not listed in the list of known issues and limitations, are welcome to report them in the [issues section](https://github.com/vaklinov/zcash-swing-wallet-ui/issues).
-ZCash is about to be released within hours.
-It is expected that the GUI wallet will work with the ZCash 1.0 release but fixes may be necessary.
-There is more work planned for the time after release like the fix for showing outgoing Z transactions and various new features.
-So stay tuned and check for new versions in the days after ZCash release.
-The fun does not end on Oct.
-28th - it begins!
+There is more work planned for the upcoming weeks like the fix for showing outgoing Z transactions and various new features (like information of network/mining etc).
+So stay tuned and check for new versions in the coming days...
+The fun has begun!

 ## Building, installing and running the Wallet GUI